Welcome to PE at Saltdean

 - Indoor Cricket Competition and festival

 - Quicksticks hockey

 - Mini mile running event

-- Let's Dance and the Clarendon Dance Festivals
+- Let's Dance Competition at The Brighton Dome and the Deans Partnership Dance Festivals

 We had a week full of PE activities to get the children moving and inspire them with new and exciting sports.
 The whole school participated in the Daily mile each day, building up their stamina throughout the week.
 All children participated in PE workshops, ran by staff.
 These included street dance, yoga, cheerleading, stoolball, table tennis, badminton, orienteering and many others.

 Will Bailey MBE.